NoroffFEU/development-platforms/src/content/docs/firebase/firebase-case-study-NeNorvalls.md

 ![Firebase Products & Features](/static/images/features_services.jpg)
 [image reference from](https://www.altexsoft.com/blog/firebase-review-pros-cons-alternatives/)

-____________________________________________________________________________________________________________________
+---

 ### **App-Building Services**

-- *Real-time database* - Updates, stores, and sync data between your users.
+- _Real-time database_ - Updates, stores, and sync data between your users.
 The data is stored as JSON and synchronized with each connected client in real-time.
 It captures, collects, processes, and enriches incoming data points after they have been made.
 Data velocity continues to increase and accelerate and now relies more heavily on real-time database technologies.
 Real-time processing to process handle workloads whose state is constantly changing.
 Transactions in real-time processing are completed so quickly that the result can be retrieved and processed immediately.

-- *Cloud Firestore* - is a NoSQL document database for the client- and server-side apps document-oriented database.
+- _Cloud Firestore_ - is a NoSQL document database for the client- and server-side apps document-oriented database.
 One of the unique features is the syncing of data across multiple client apps using real-time listeners.
 It supports various file types, numbers, strings, and nested objects.
 It is secure, reliable, and integrates seamlessly with Firebase and the Google Cloud Platform.
 It also provides support for offline access, which is especially useful for mobile apps.

-- *Cloud Functions* - is a tool for building the mobile app that lets you automatically run backend code in response to trigger events and enables you to firebase features and HTTPS requests.
+- _Cloud Functions_ - is a tool for building the mobile app that lets you automatically run backend code in response to trigger events and enables you to firebase features and HTTPS requests.
 It allows you to write small pieces of JavaScript, which has been the most requested feature.

-- *Cloud Storage* - is designed for application developers who need to store and serve user-generated content, usually big files like photos or videos.
+- _Cloud Storage_ - is designed for application developers who need to store and serve user-generated content, usually big files like photos or videos.
 It is a technology that allows storing and managing various media content generated by mobile app users.
 It is a cloud computing model that holds data on the internet through a cloud computing provider that organizes and operates data storage.
 We can use Google Cloud Storage to access the duplicate files on the server.
 It provides agility, durability, and global scale with "anywhere, anytime" data access.

-- *Hosting* - is responsible for providing static dynamic content and microservices.
+- _Hosting_ - is responsible for providing static dynamic content and microservices.
 Can quickly deploy web apps with a single command.
 It allows us to migrate Firebase hosting content into our domain with SSL security.

-- *Authentication* - is one of the most critical requirements for Android apps.
+- _Authentication_ - is one of the most critical requirements for Android apps.
 It provides all the server-side stuff for authenticating the user, and it is much more complicated if we have to write all this code ourselves.
 These features can be easily integrated with your custom backend.
 It also provides some user interface libraries that enable screens for us when logging in.

-- *Firebase Machine Learning Kit* - is a powerful yet easy-to-use package, simple, easy, and quick to add to any application.
+- _Firebase Machine Learning Kit_ - is a powerful yet easy-to-use package, simple, easy, and quick to add to any application.
 Not only this, but the chances of errors are also significantly reduced.
 The best part of implementing this SDK is that you do not have to write much code.
 It applies Google Analytics for Firebase data to create groups of users based on predicted behavior.
 It is updated daily and can use for targeting with notifications, remote configuration, and more.
 It provides users with features of Machine Learning such as Face Recognizance, Language Translator, etc.

-____________________________________________________________________________________________________________________
+---

 ### **Testing-Maintaining Services**

-- *Firebase Test Lab* - it is a cloud-based service infrastructure that ensures your app quality.
+- _Firebase Test Lab_ - it is a cloud-based service infrastructure that ensures your app quality.
 It initiates testing of your app across various devices and device configurations with one operation.
 Instruments used for testing are real production devices.
 The mobile platform has evolved rapidly.
 Firebase Test Lab installs the application on a device hosted in a Google data center.
 You can target a specific device and run your application to determine the issues.

-- *Firebase Crashlytics* -  is a  Firebase feature to support developers.
+- _Firebase Crashlytics_ - is a Firebase feature to support developers.
 It helps collect, analyze, diagnose, organize, and manage crashes and crash reports that are destroying our app's quality performance.
 When an issue suddenly increases rapidly, the developers get alerts and can figure out which lines of code are causing crashes.

-- *Firebase Performance Monitoring* - is an assistance for collecting and giving insights into how the performance data of your mobile and web apps are in real users' hands, then reviewing and analyzing that data in the Firebase console.
+- _Firebase Performance Monitoring_ - is an assistance for collecting and giving insights into how the performance data of your mobile and web apps are in real users' hands, then reviewing and analyzing that data in the Firebase console.
 It helps you to understand in real time where your app's performance can be improved so that you can use that information to fix performance issues.
 It is a savior service when an application is experiencing crashes due to memory issues during network calls, or even if the app is not fluid and is experiencing glitches in graphical redraw processes, and so on.

-- *App Distribution* - is a unique solution to help you test cross-platform, allowing you to upload and distribute your apps to trusted testers or QA from your team to execute the process called pre-release app distribution, which is an effective option to advertise the applications.
+- _App Distribution_ - is a unique solution to help you test cross-platform, allowing you to upload and distribute your apps to trusted testers or QA from your team to execute the process called pre-release app distribution, which is an effective option to advertise the applications.

-____________________________________________________________________________________________________________________
+---

 ### **Business Instruments**

-- *Google Analytics* - provides a free app measurement solution for comprehensive in-app behavioral and marketing analytics on mobile apps, how users engage with your app, and its marketing performance in app usage and user engagement.
+- _Google Analytics_ - provides a free app measurement solution for comprehensive in-app behavioral and marketing analytics on mobile apps, how users engage with your app, and its marketing performance in app usage and user engagement.
 The analytics reports help you understand how your users behave, enabling you to make informed decisions regarding app marketing and performance optimizations.

-- *Predictions* - is a tool that uses the app's analytical data to predict or anticipate user actions.
+- _Predictions_ - is a tool that uses the app's analytical data to predict or anticipate user actions.
 It is a service from Firebase that assists users in predicting behaviors employing Machine Learning technologies.
 It learns the analytical data to develop dynamic user segments based on users' predicted behavior.
 It will make it easier to analyze data.
 This feature can retain users who would have otherwise uninstalled an app.
 It uses the power of Google's machine learning to create dynamic user groups based on users' predicted behavior.

-- *Firebase Cloud Messaging(FCM)* - is a cross-platform solution that reliably sends messages at zero cost.
+- _Firebase Cloud Messaging(FCM)_ - is a cross-platform solution that reliably sends messages at zero cost.
 It was known as Google Cloud Messaging, primarily for Android, iOS, and web applications.
 It works by keeping a connection open towards the Google servers from your phone.
 This connection listens to messages from Google servers and takes action on your phone when messages are received.
 When a user does not directly interact with your app, it is either running in the background or tucked away from memory, depending on the type of phone or OS the user is running.
 In each case, it is only possible to get a message through to the app with the app not polling a server and asking whether it has any notifications.

-- *Remote Config* -It makes changes and updates configurations from the Firebase console.
+- _Remote Config_ -It makes changes and updates configurations from the Firebase console.
 It can dynamically turn features on and off, personalize by audience segments, and run experiments without setting up complex infrastructure or releasing a new version.
 It is a cloud service that controls and creates in-app default values that hold the behavior and appearance of your app.

-- *Dynamic Links* - is when users open an app's dynamic link on an android or iOS device but need to install it on their mobile phones, and they will be alerted to install your application.
+- _Dynamic Links_ - is when users open an app's dynamic link on an android or iOS device but need to install it on their mobile phones, and they will be alerted to install your application.
 Once the installation completes, the application will start, and the user can access the link.
 It opens the same active link in the browsers and will redirect them to the website's equivalent content.
 It can work across application installs.

-- *Firebase A/B Testing* - allows the app's experience to be easy to run, analyze, and scale product and marketing experiments.
+- _Firebase A/B Testing_ - allows the app's experience to be easy to run, analyze, and scale product and marketing experiments.
 It makes you customize your experiment to suit your unique app needs.
 You determine what elements you want to test, which users to target, what parameters to put in place, and how many variants to include.
 It allows you to test changes to your app's UI, features, or engagement campaigns.

-- *In-App Messaging* - is a Firebase feature that lets you interact with users actively using your application.
+- _In-App Messaging_ - is a Firebase feature that lets you interact with users actively using your application.
 You can design your in-app messages to trigger based on your customer’s interests and behaviors.
 Then, your in-app messaging logic targets users with personalized messages at just the right time.
 It is more on a technical capability that allows a company to communicate directly with users through the product.
 It displays lightboxes, tooltips, surveys, banners, and other messaging formats right inside while users engage with it.
 It tends to have a higher response rate than push notifications or email messages.

-____________________________________________________________________________________________________________________
+---

 ## **Strengths:**